nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 * [Build and Broaden: Enhancing Social, Behavioral and Economc Science Research and Capacity at Minority-Serving Institutions](https://beta.nsf.gov/funding/opportunities/build-broaden-enhancing-social-behavioral-economic) or “B2.”
 * New and ongoing award solicitations, such as [Pathways to Enable Open-Source Ecosystems](https://beta.nsf.gov/funding/opportunities/pathways-enable-open-source-ecosystems-pose) and [Campus Cyberinfrastructure](https://beta.nsf.gov/funding/opportunities/campus-cyberinfrastructure-cc), that foreground open science practices.

+### NIH Releases Public Access Plan for Public Feedback

+NIH has long championed principles of transparency and accessibility in NIH-funded research.
+As such, NIH supports the August 2022 OSTP Memorandum directing federal agencies to expedite access to results of federally funded research.
+The NIH Plan to Enhance Public Access to the Results of NIH-Supported Research ([NIH’s Public Access Plan](https://osp.od.nih.gov/nih-plan-to-enhance-public-access-to-the-results-of-nih-supported-research/)) provides a roadmap for how NIH will enhance access to research products, namely scholarly publications and scientific data, and will ensure these research products are useful and accessible to the public.
+NIH’s Public Access Plan is now available for public comment.
+Comments will be accepted until April 24, 2023 and can be submitted through the comment portal found [here](https://osp.od.nih.gov/nih-plan-to-enhance-public-access-to-the-results-of-nih-supported-research/).

 # Other Resources
 * The **University of Michigan** has a partial list of US federal agencies requiring data management plans [here](https://guides.lib.umich.edu/c.php?g=283277&p=1886863).